Skip to main content

 For Actuals Billing

-First, head to Get Started Nursery Info to pop the days your nursery will be closed, if you haven’t done that already.
+First, head to Settings → General → Closure days to pop the days your nursery will be closed, if you haven’t done that already.

 Next, we have to make sure your sessions are set up so that they don’t charge on these days.
-Go to Get Started → Pricing for this.
+Go to Settings → Finances → Pricing → Pricing structure for this.

 Click on a session and scroll down.
 Make sure the charge for box is unticked for the type of closure day you just added.
 You can repeat this for all of the sessions, packages and extra charges that you would like to discount on the days you are not open.